 - Swelling/bleeding in their mouth.

 Dentals are also more important for smaller breed dogs!
 This is because small breeds like chihuahuas don’t have enough “chewing power” to clean their teeth like bigger dogs do.
-However, this varies a lot from breed to breed – greyhounds for example can have many dental problems due to their narrow jaws – and we recommend consulting with your vet to figure out a good dental schedule.
+However, this varies a lot from breed to breed.
+For example, greyhounds can have many dental problems due to their narrow jaws.
+We recommend consulting with your vet to figure out a good dental schedule.

 Starting at about 3 years old, we recommend checking with a vet every year to review your pet’s dental condition.